TACC/Lmod/docs/source/310_settarg.rst

 state.
 So the default is "empty" which means that the TARG_BUILD_SCENARIO is undefined.
 If you are on "login1.stampede.tacc.utexas.edu" your default TARG_BUILD_SCENARIO will be "opt".
-Similarily, any host with "foo.bar.edu" will have a default scenario of "dbg".::
+Similarly, any host with "foo.bar.edu" will have a default scenario of "dbg".::

     BuildScenarioTbl = {